YeonjuSeo/TIL_School/Digital_Logic_Design/Ch2.md

 # NAND
 ![image](https://user-images.githubusercontent.com/56028436/112160328-658ba680-8c2d-11eb-87f3-f2909fcafd0a.png)
-Opposite of AND gate
+<br/>Opposite of AND gate
-*Using NAND, NOR gates, we can make simipler electronic circuits than the AND and OR functions
+<br/>*Using NAND, NOR gates, we can make simipler electronic circuits than the AND and OR functions

 ### Using only NAND gates to implement a Sum-of-Products
 ![image](https://user-images.githubusercontent.com/56028436/112160580-a683bb00-8c2d-11eb-83fe-0779caefde39.png)